Please email me to discuss prices – this is only designed as a starting point so you feel encouraged to contact me!

 I would usually charge more for a t-shirt design because it is larger and there is more scope for an actual picture, and logos may also require more work, but happy to discuss what you want before giving you a price.

-Often around £250 – £500, not including framing, but a small simple portrait can be less, and a large complicated piece can be a lot more.
+Often around £250 – £500, not including framing, but a small simple portrait could be less, and a large complicated piece can be a lot more.
 You are welcome to have a picture without frame and get it framed yourself – this is also often the best way if the picture has to be posted.

 Yes, I can work from photos:

 A lot of my artwork is based on a combination of photographs and imagination, and I can create a scene from several photos if you have different photos of several people.
 Please bear in mind that the more complicated the composition is, the more it will cost!
-I also take underwater photos at Vobster Quay, which usually has lovely clear water and if you would liek to join me I can take photos to work from.
+I also take underwater photos at Vobster Quay, which usually has lovely clear water and if you would like to join me I can take photos to work from.
 (Vobster Quay: Radstock, Somerset, BA3 5SD, UK. www.vobster.com)